 Introduction

-Threats to construction sites are directly proportional to the size of the project.
+Threats to construction site security are directly proportional to the size of the project.
 Crime can happen at any location but as we all know, normally construction sites do not operate under continuous surveillance and hence are prone to criminal threats.
-Construction sites are undoubted, expensive work areas and are also vulnerable to many types of threats and hazards.
-As the work is in progress all the time and the infrastructure is being constructed, also expensive equipment, tools, and materials are kept on site.
-The equipment and material used for construction and the machinery alone are worth quite a handsome amount.
-As the construction period can span over weeks, months, or even years, it can host not only potential threats but also natural disasters.
-These threats can be curtailed effectively if a few good practices are implemented for construction site security hence contributing not only to saving precious lives but also to decreasing the monetary losses of the construction companies.
+Construction sites are undoubtedly expensive work areas and face many types of threats and hazards.
+Workers are constantly carrying out tasks, building infrastructure, and storing expensive equipment, tools, and materials on site.

 Potential Threats to Construction Sites